richasinghkk/Bookshop-Management-System/README.md

 Input/Output Handling: User-friendly interaction

-System Workflow
+#System Workflow

-Main Menu – Users select different options (add, modify, display, delete, or purchase books).
+-Main Menu – Users select different options (add, modify, display, delete, or purchase books).

-Adding Books – Users enter book details, which are stored in a file.
+-Adding Books – Users enter book details, which are stored in a file.

-Displaying Books – Lists all books in a tabular format.
+-Displaying Books – Lists all books in a tabular format.

-Modifying Books – Allows searching for a book by ID and updating its details.
+-Modifying Books – Allows searching for a book by ID and updating its details.

-Deleting Books – Removes a book from the system using its ID.
+-Deleting Books – Removes a book from the system using its ID.

-Buying Books – Simulates a purchase by entering the Book ID, removing it from the inventory.
+-Buying Books – Simulates a purchase by entering the Book ID, removing it from the inventory.

-Exit – Safely closes the application, ensuring all data remains stored.
+-Exit – Safely closes the application, ensuring all data remains stored.

-How to Use
+#How to Use

 Run the program using a C++ compiler.